sayone-tech/docker-django-config/.config/Jenkins/README.md

 + In that case move the env file creation from secrets manager to another stage(stage 4).

++ Env file for the dev server will be used by the webapp or create a sample file when running the pipeline.

++ Env for DB should also be created in the pipeline.

 + Builds the docker image and uses the image with dev server docker compose file to run the test cases.

-+ Db created

 ### Stage 2: SonarQube analysis
 + Sonarqube analysis stage is mandatory for staging/dev server.
 Not needed for other branches.